tagohd/mono/Characters/Case Weston.md

 [Sudo]: Funny coming up with these ideas when the game is not being made.
 #Gameplay

-gameplay:: Case heroically sacrifices himself in the final battle against AL, which includes yet another scripted game over. ([[Case Weston#The Things He Does For Love|ref]])
+gameplay:: "Case heroically sacrifices himself in the final battle against AL, which includes yet another scripted game over. ([[Case Weston#The Things He Does For Love|ref]])", "Different endings, most of which boil down to &quot;Just Monika&quot;", "The game display changes to reflect Luke's protanopia after that fact is revealed.
+(Maybe this only makes sense if the game is in first-person.)"

 # Old Notes
 - He shows up near the end of Act I, first as an antagonist and later as a love interest?